anoma/namada-docs/specs/src/base-ledger/block-space-allocator.md

 # Block space allocator

-Block space in Tendermint is a resource whose management is relinquished to the running application.
+Block space in CometBFT is a resource whose management is relinquished to the running application.
 This section covers the design of an abstraction that facilitates the process of transparently allocating space for transactions in a block at some height $H$, whilst upholding the safety and liveness properties